A Stack of Photos

 Worse for them.

 She wouldn’t let Anna become her weakness.
-She would kept killing them, as soon as they gave her the creeps, as Deng had done.
-She would kill them all before they could even dream in approaching her.
+She would keep killing them, as soon as they gave her the creeps, as Deng had done.
+She would kill them all before they could even dream of approaching her.

 And when the time came, she’d teach her how to fight her own battles as well.

 That, he knew very well.
 Hua Bin had found her weak point.
 But they had also found his.

 She withdrew his hand to kiss him.
 For a moment, the victims’ faces, or what was left of them, assaulted her again.
 But she quickly banished them from her mind.